cipher982/stopsign_ai/README.md

 - The model will detect and classify the cars in the frames and classify whether they stop, roll, or dont slow down at all in the intersection.

 **Storage:**
-Images and metadata are stored in a designated storage system.
+- Images and metadata are stored in a designated storage system.
-Options include local storage or cloud-based storage for larger scalability.
+- Options include local storage or cloud based.

 **Web Server and Database:**
 - Metadata Storage: Metadata is stored in a database.